 When support fence is used, the mesh shall be fastened securely to the up-slope side of the post.
 The mesh shall extend into the trench a minimum of 2 inches and extend a maximum of 36 inches above the original ground surface.
 When self-supported fence is used, the geotextile shall be securely fastened to fence posts.

 When silt fence is used as a perimeter sediment control device it must be installed at the time of clearing and grubbing, and must be maintained for as long as necessary to contain sediment runoff.
-All silt fences shall be inspected as part of MODOT’s routine inspections and at least daily during prolonged rainfall.
-Any deficiencies shall be corrected within seven days following the engineer's notification to the contractor.
+All silt fences shall be inspected as part of MODOT’s routine inspections.
+It is also recommended that casual daily inspections be made during periods of prolonged rainfall.

-In addition, a daily review of the location of silt fences should be made in areas where construction activities have changed the natural contour and drainage runoff to ensure that the silt fences are properly located for effectiveness.
+In addition, review of the location of silt fences should be made in areas where construction activities have changed the natural contour and drainage runoff to ensure that the silt fences are properly located for effectiveness.
 Where deficiencies exist, additional silt fences shall be installed as approved or directed by the engineer.

 Sediment deposits shall be removed and disposed of when the deposit approaches 1/2 the height of the fence or sooner.
 If required by heavy sediment loading, a second silt fence shall be installed as directed by the engineer.
 Installation of a second silt fence will normally preclude sediment cleanout or repair to the original silt fence.
 In such cases the damaged silt fence will be removed at project close out when other temporary BMPs are removed.